 ‘Do you know Gaston has just told me upstairs that the Pope will be pleased.
 Pleased?
 The Pope would like me to undergo a Roman Wedding!
 You have told me yourself that it is only since the Crusade that the Church of Rome has insisted on turning a simple marriage contract into a ceremony of their church.’

 Eleanor sighed.
 ‘Yes, that is true.’

 ‘By linking their form of marriage to concepts of legitimacy, inheritance and right to rule, they are able to place a tithe on the distribution of wealth.
 They maintain that love outside of marriage or sexual pleasure without the intention of procreating children is a sin.
-They want more children so there are more people to fight their wars, more people to tax.
+A sin?
+Not what we believe!
+The Pope and his church want more children so there are more people to fight their wars, more people to tax.
 It is just another example of their love of material possessions.
 That is what you have taught me, isn’t it?
 Why should I be interested in what the Pope wants?
 He and his church are servants of the devil.’

 She cleared her throat.

 ‘It’s not so much what the Pope wants, dear.
 It really is an opportunity.
 The English kings have never allowed the Inquisition into their territory.
 They do not publicly support our religion but they tolerate it.
 When our women were forced to marry crusaders, they carried our faith north with them.
 Some of the English royal family share our beliefs, so they would be unlikely to have a different policy for Occitan.
 Whatever the Pope believes, they would deprive the Inquisition of its power.
 Occitan could once again be independent, our culture and religion saved.’

 Eleanor pulled Ximene into a close embrace and whispered in her ear.
 ‘I am only interested in your welfare, darling.
 I want you to be happy; I want you to be loved.
 You don’t have to be a Princess or a Queen to achieve these things, but it might be a safer option.’